SERVICES AND FEES

 Annotation Of Genomes Or Transcriptomes

-Includes ab initio gene prediction on the assembled contigs followed by annotation based on sequence similarity to existing database sequences.
-We use the MAKER environment to customize annotations but can also assist in using alternative annotation pipelines, including JGI's IMG pipeline.
+Includes ab initio gene prediction on draft genome assemblies followed by annotation based on sequence similarity to existing database sequences.
+We use the MAKER environment to customize annotations but can also assist in using alternative annotation pipelines, including Prokka, NCBI's Prokaryotic Genome Annotation Pipeline, or JGI's IMG pipeline.

 Molecular Marker Discovery